alvni1/Integrated-IT-Systems-and-Security-Management-Project/README.md

 - <b>Microsoft Azure</b>

 <h2>Program walk-through:</h2>
 Here is all 3 of my VMs set-up and running.
+Kali Linux is running on VMware Workstation, while Windows Server 2019 is running on VM VirtualBox.
+Windows 11 is running on a VM within Microsoft Azure.

 ![Screenshot (31)](https://github.com/user-attachments/assets/cf9bee11-982b-4b44-af06-34dd51d3b80a)

 I configured my VM on Azure to be able to communicate with my other VMS by creating port rules.
+I created the AllowICMP rule for any port, as well as allowing incoming traffic on port 22 from my Kali Linux VM.

 ![Screenshot (18)](https://github.com/user-attachments/assets/9adc20aa-1408-4a73-9b67-122d976cb048)

-Here is all my VMs being able to pick up a ping from one another.
+Here is all my VMs being able to pick up a ping from one another through pinging one another's IP address.

 ![Screenshot from 2024-09-25 15-55-47](https://github.com/user-attachments/assets/dc1a13cc-ac76-4c90-9035-7aa445afc7e7)

 ![VirtualBox_DC_25_09_2024_16_21_46](https://github.com/user-attachments/assets/a258543b-a09a-4b81-916f-cd582ee970d7)

-I used PuTTY to establish a SSH connection to my Windows and Kali Linux VM.
+I used PuTTY to establish a SSH connection to my local Windows machine and Kali Linux VM.

 ![Screenshot (19)](https://github.com/user-attachments/assets/7a412797-df2a-485b-a0c2-13c27d62def0)